IDEOorg/text-a-coach-api/README.md

 * Receive SMS and Facebook messages from users and reply from a web portal
 * Provide a website that lets you show examples from the conversations you've had (screened for privacy information)

-This repository contains the code for the back end of the service website.
+This repository contains the code for the backend of the service website.
 You do not need this code to simply receive and respond to messages, though instructions for that are included below.
 This project builds on that functionality and adds an API to pull past conversations from the database to populate your website, an auto response that is sent to users after their first text, and support for metrics to let you measure usage.

 The frontend website template that compliments this project can be found at https://github.com/IDEOorg/text-a-coach-api